Contact: Yonah Zeitz - 347-201-2768 - [email protected]

 Shaun Whitaker, Member of Katal Center, said: “I didn’t know about Less Is More NY until I had been hit with a technical violation myself.
 While I was back in jail, I wanted to learn more about criminal justice reform.
 When I came back home I joined the Katal Center, which allowed me to get connected to valuable information that has brought me so much peace of mind.
 Less Is More NY, was made by people on parole, for people on parole.
 We need to have this bill implemented immediately, so we can stop the unnecessary suffering.
 This bill passing will eliminate the fear of missing a call from my parole officer, or being late to a meeting.
 I won’t have to fear asking for help when it comes to substance abuse counseling.”

-Tomas Garita, Co-Chairman of the NYC Brown Berets, Said: “For decades underserved communities have received the short end of the stick, getting the Less is More Bill signed is a step in the right direction.
-Black and Latino communities have been disproportionately impacted by old and barbaic laws that focus on incarcerating and not rehabilitating.
-It;s been far past the time we decarcerate prisons and jails and focus on restorative justice initiatives.
-Signing the Less is More legislation take us a step closer to permanently closing down Rikers Island.”
+Tomas Garita, Co-Chairman of the NYC Brown Berets, said: “For decades underserved communities have received the short end of the stick, getting the Less Is More bill signed is a step in the right direction.
+Black and Latino communities have been disproportionately impacted by old and barbaric laws that focus on incarcerating and not rehabilitating.
+It's far past the time we decarcerate prisons and jails and focus on restorative justice initiatives.
+Signing the Less Is More legislation takes us a step closer to permanently closing down Rikers Island.”

 Jasmine Bracy, Member of the Katal Center, said: “We have all witnessed the destruction that Covid-19 brought upon our incarcerated loved ones.
 We are currently witnessing the horrific conditions in which the people incarcerated at Rikers Island are in due to our governments’ negligence.
 This is why now more than ever we must decarcerate our jails and prisons in order to save lives!
 The #LessIsMoreNY legislation takes us one step closer to ending mass incarceration by reducing the number of people being put behind cages for minor infractions of parole.
 Words don’t explain the happiness that I am feeling.
 We are completely Grateful to Governor Hochul for signing the #LessIsMoreNY legislation, but I cannot stress enough how important it is for her to implement it immediately.”